hn303/CamLandEc-RM03/supervision3-exercises.md

 7. Delete it from the legend by clicking the minus button.

 **Add Scale**
-1. Click on this button `Add label`
+1. Click on this button `Add Scale Bar`
-2. Click on the page, above the map, and a label will appear at the top of the map.
+2. Click on the page, above the map, and a scalebar will appear at the top of the map.
 3. Resize it and place it in the top center of the page.
 It can be resized and moved in the same way that you resized and moved the map.
 4. As you move the title, you’ll notice that guidelines appear to help you position the title in the center of the page.
 ![scale](statics/Sup3_scale.png)

 **Add North Arrow**
-1. Click on this button: ``add picture``
+1. Click on this button: `Add Picture`
 2. Click on the page to place the legend, and move it to where you want it.
 3. In the `Item Properties` tab, you’ll find the `Search Directories` panel.
 Choose the north arrow you prefer.
 ![arrow](statics/Sup3_north.png)